HTML Elements - Part 2 : Form Introduction

 </form>

-attribute defines the action performed when the user submits the form.
+action attribute defines the action performed when the user submits the form.

-Note that the action value in our form above is a php file named action_page.php
+Note that the action value in our form above is a php file named action_page.php.

-This means that when the form is submitted (don't worry we'll get to submitting forms soon) the action_page.php
+This means that when the form is submitted (don't worry we'll get to submitting forms soon) the action_page.php will be loaded and run by the server.

-file will probably have some php code that can handle the incoming data, process it, and respond accordingly.
+The action_page.php file will probably have some php code that can handle the incoming data, process it, and respond accordingly.
 We'll get to this a bit later in these lessons.

-The next form attribute on our list is the method
+The next form attribute on our list is the method attribute.

 This attribute is used to specify which http request method will be used to send the form data.